thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 | SOUTH AMERICA | 213036207  | 208452033  | -4584174    | -2.15       |
 | EUROPE        | 108886567  | 114038959  | 5152392     | 4.73        |

+- OCEANIA had the highest negative impact in sales performance in 2020 for the 12-week period after the changes.
+- Meanwhile, EUROPE had positive effect in sales performance.
 ### - platform

 ```sql